-Prostate cancer more common in older men than younger men.
+Prostate cancer is more common in older men than younger men.
 After skin cancer, prostate cancer is the most common cancer in men in the United States.

 If you’re age 55 to 69:

 - The decision to get screened is a personal choice that you can make after talking with your doctor

 - You might decide that you are okay with the risks of getting screened, or you might decide the risks aren't worth it.

 - Together, you and your doctor can decide what's right for you